essieanawalt/essieanawalt.github.io/index.md

 I took a leap.
-I quit job.
+I quit my job.
 This is that journey.